lsancer1/data-viz-challenge-2024/Lucas_Notes.md

 # Schedule for final rush

-- The 17th Before midnight GER / Before 8 AM AUS, check the constraints and all what need to do another time to sned the application
+- The night of the 17/18 before going to sleep, check the constraints and all what need to do another time to sned the application
 - The 18th Before 10h GER / 18h AUS, work on the app
 - AT 10h GER / 18h AUS STOP working on the app, create a copy of the repo and archive it in private, delete all the commits of the repo, create a README with explanations for the app, do the small video they are asking for
 - AT 11h GER / 19h AUS send everything qnd follow requirements